CMakeezer/easycond/README.md

 the type `T` is iterable, i.e. if it has `begin()` and `end()` methods and if the resulting iterator has an `operator++()` method.

-This detection is not very perfect and will be further improved in the future.
+This detection is not very good and will be further improved in the future.